Vision-Action Policy 2025-2026

 Everything.

-Architecture, training scripts, deployment code, model weights, dataset, and the mistakes along the way.
+I released the architecture, the training scripts, the deployment code, the model weights, the dataset, and the mistakes along the way.